1Password/shell-plugins/.github/pull_request_template.md

 Check the box below that describes your change best:
 -->

-- [ ] new plugin
+- [ ] Created a new plugin
-- [ ] improvement for an existing plugin
+- [ ] Improved an existing plugin
-- [ ] bug-fix for an existing plugin
+- [ ] Fixed a bug in an existing plugin
-- [ ] changes in contributor's experience
+- [ ] Improved contributor utilities or experience

 ## Related Issue(s)
 <!--